On flat even deformation rings

-of fixed determinant and with image containing $\operatorname{SL}(2,\F_{p^f}).$ Suppose the global setting is balanced of dual Selmer rank one, and suppose the global even deformation ring at the minimal level $S$ is not flat over $\W$.
-After allowing ramification at one auxiliary prime, the global setting remains balanced of dual Selmer rank one, the global even deformation ring is finite and flat over $\W$, and $\overline{\rho}$ admits an even, irreducible characteristic zero lift. \end{theorem}
+\begin{corollary} Let $\overline{\rho}$ be an even representation in a balanced global setting of rank one as in Theorem \ref{petervang}.
+After allowing ramification at one auxiliary prime in such a way that the global setting remains balanced of rank one, there exists a finite ring extension $\mathcal{O}$ of $\Z_p$ and an even representation

-\begin{remark}[concerning Theorem \ref{petervang}] Note that if the even deformation ring happens to be flat at the minimal level $S$, then an even characteristic zero lift unramified outside $S$ is known to exist \cite{KW1}. \end{remark}